TaitoUnited/full-stack-template/README.md

 ## Configuration for server environments

-> NOTE: Some of the configuration steps might require admin rights, especially if database is involved.

 ### Basic settings

 1. Optional: Configure `taito-config.sh` if you need to change some settings.
 The default settings are ok for most projects.